-Detail Description Force mapping If this option is set, the property mapping rule can also be applied if against direction the synchronization mapping is in the opposite direction.
-For more of synchron- information, see Mapping against the direction of synchronization on

-The property mapping rule is applied to all objects assigned to the container "Managed Service Accounts" in One Identity Manager.

-Detail Description ization page 51.
-The option can only be set if: Detecting rogue modifications is disabled. • The direction of mapping is Target system or One Identity Manager.
+Detail Description Force mapping against direction of synchronization If this option is set, the property mapping rule can also be applied if the synchronization mapping is in the opposite direction.
+For more information, see Mapping against the direction of synchronization on page 53.
+The option can only be set if: Detecting rogue modifications is disabled.
+The direction of mapping is Target system or One Identity Manager.
 The property mapping rule may not be run in both directions.
-Detecting roque Specifies whether roque modifications are identified and logged if the modifications direction of synchronization is opposite to the mapping direction.
-The option can only be set if: The direction of mapping is Target system or One Identity Manager.
-Force mapping against direction of synchronization is disabled.
+Detecting rogue modifications Specifies whether rogue modifications are identified and logged if the direction of synchronization is opposite to the mapping direction.

+The option can only be set if:

+- The direction of mapping is Target system or One Identity Manager. - Force mapping against direction of synchronization is disabled.

 If this option is set, rogue modifications are detected and logged.
 The log can be evaluated after synchronization.
-For more information, see Synchronization analysis on page 150.
+For more information, see Synchronization analysis on page 163.

 If the option is not set, the property mapping rule is ignored by synchronization.

+For more information, see Detecting roque modifications on page 55.

+Correct rogue modifications

-For more information, see Detecting roque modifications on page 53.
-Correct roque Specifies whether rogue modifications are corrected if the direction of modifications synchronization is opposite to the mapping direction.
-The option can only be set if: • Detecting rogue modifications is enabled.
-The direction of mapping is Target system or One Identity Manager. • Force mapping against direction of synchronization is disabled.
+Specifies whether rogue modifications are corrected if the direction of synchronization is opposite to the mapping direction.

+The option can only be set if:

+- Detecting rogue modifications is enabled. - The direction of mapping is Target system or One Identity Manager. - Force mapping against direction of synchronization is disabled.

 If the option is set, the property mapping rule is run by synchronization.
 The object property in the connected system is overwritten with the value from the primary system.
-Thus roque changes are ignored.
+Thus rogue changes are ignored.

 If the option is not set, rogue changes are only logged.

-For more information, see Detecting roque modifications on page 53.
+For more information, see Detecting rogue modifications on page 55.

+Multi-value sort order

+Specifies whether the order in which the values of multi-valued schema properties are sorted must be respected when detecting roque modifications.

+- Respect sort order: The order in which values are sorted is relevant.
+Rogue modification detection checks whether all values in both mapped schema properties are in the identical order. - Ignore sort order: The order in which the values are sorted is irrelevant.
+Rogue modification detection checks whether all values in both mapped schema properties exist irrespective of their sort order. - Automatic: The connector automatically determines whether

+Detail Description the sort order is be respected.
+This is taken into account when a schema property is set, DPRSchemaProperty.IsMvpOrderSignificant=1 that can be overridden by the mapping.
+This field is only displayed if all the following apply: Both schema properties are multi-value Force mapping against direction of synchronization is disabled Detecting rogue modifications is enabled Handle first property value as single value is disabled For more information, see Detecting rogue modifications on page 55.
 Ignore case Specifies whether changes that only differ through case are ignored by the mapping.
-This option affects only schema properties with the

-String data type.

-Detail Description Deal with the first value of the property as a single value If a multi-value schema property is mapped using a value compare rule, the first value from the value list is taken into account by synchronization.
+This option affects only schema properties with the String data type.
+Deal with the first value of the property as a single value If a multi-value schema property is mapped using a value compare rule, the first value from the value list is taken into account by synchronization.
 Disable merge mode support Specifies whether to disable merge mode for single provisioning of memberships in this property mapping rule.
 If the option is set, when memberships are provisioned and merge mode is enabled on the assignment table, the entire membership list is also transferred.
-For more information, see Single membership provisioning on page 63.
+For more information, see Single membership provisioning on page 65.